 the government if they apply and are selected for a residency here.
 To reach

-and fairground, on the plus side, there's a children's park nearby with some trees
+and fairground.
+On the plus side, there's a children's park nearby with beautiful trees and the area of the residency house feels interesting.
+Except during announced openings, there is no

 open door policy.

-address: 2-4-16 Hongo, Bunkyo-ku,
+Address: 2-4-16 Hongo, Bunkyo-ku,

 Tokyo 113-0033

-website: https://www.tokyoartsandspace.jp
+Website: https://www.tokyoartsandspace.jp

 Youkobo

-artist in residence
+Artist in residence

-address: Zempukuji 3-2-10,
+Address: Zempukuji 3-2-10,

-Suginami-ku, Tokyo, 167-0041 Japan website: https://www.youkobo.co.jp/en/ and https://microresidence.net/
+Suginami-ku, Tokyo, 167-0041 Japan Website: https://www.youkobo.co.jp/en/ and https://microresidence.net/

 Artist Run Spaces & Exceptional Exhibition Spaces